olajio/es_role_updates/quick_start.md

 filebeat-*
 ```

 Now they can generate CSV reports.
-Simple as that.

 ### Comma-Separated Patterns